Gargoyles Review: Story, Cast, Rating & Final Verdict

 Story & Plot Summary: Gargoyles

-Quick Plot Summary: Gargoyles is a Fantasy, Horror, TV Movie film that transports viewers to imaginative worlds filled with magic, wonder, and epic adventures.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 1972, Gargoyles is a Fantasy, Horror, TV Movie film directed by Bill L. Norton.
+The narrative transports viewers to imaginative worlds filled with magic, wonder, and epic adventures.
+This summary provides a scannable look at the movie's central conflict involving Cornel Wilde.

 Ending Explained: Gargoyles

-The final moments of Gargoyles reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of Gargoyles reflect the creative choices of the filmmakers and align with the tone of the narrative.

 Who Should Watch Gargoyles?